francistheodorecatte/hassos-addons/x10mqtt/DOCS.md

 This is helpful if you have a CM11 that is not transmitting properly, or you simply wish to use RF transmission instead of power line for control.
 Using the CM11 in tandem allows for X10 commands outside Home Assistant to be read by the add-on to mitigate the out-of-sync issues discussed in the section above.

-Note that if you intend on using a CM17A with certain powerline only modules (usually hard-wired modules, such as the WS467/WS469), you will also need an RF-to-powerline transceiver module such as the TM751 or RR501.
+Note that if you intend on using a CM17A with certain powerline only modules (usually hard-wired modules, such as the WS467/WS469), you will also need an RF-to-powerline transceiver module such as the TM751 or RR501 (see below).

 ## Troubleshooting and extra info